antimof/UxPlay/README.txt

 **-vc *converter*** chooses the GStreamer pipeline's videoconverter, instead of letting videoconvert choose what to do.
-When using video4linux hardware decoding by a GPU, v4l2convert will also use the GPU for video conversion.
+When using video4linux hardware decoding by a GPU,`-vc  v4l2convert` will also use the GPU for video conversion.
 Using quotes "..." allows some parameters to be included with the converter name.

 **-vs *videosink*** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
 Some videosink choices are: ximagesink,